Analysis | Over and over and over, arrested rioters say what spurred them: Trump

 In a message to someone she was trying to recruit to come to Washington that day, Jessica Watkins of Ohio allegedly said that “Trump wants all able bodied Patriots to come.”

 The FBI quoted Christopher Grider of Texas, arrested on Jan.
 21, saying in a TV interview: “The president asked people to come and show their support.
 I feel like it’s the least that we can do.
-It’s kind of why I came from central Texas all the way to D.C.”
+It’s kind of why I came from Central Texas all the way to D.C.”

 On Facebook, Kenneth Grayson of Pennsylvania allegedly wrote: “IM THERE IF TRUMP TELLS US TO STORM THE F---- CAPITAL IMA DO THAT THEN.”